 11. Swim and Snorkel at Playa Chen Rio

-Playa Uva Sur is located on the west coast and is the exact opposite of Playa Chen Rio (above).
-This beach is an upmarket experience, where you can hire kayaks, laze on sun beds or enjoy the Beach Club.
+There are many beach clubs and bars located on the west coast, which is the exact opposite of Playa Chen Rio (above).
+These beaches are calm and perfectly turquoise, while the beach bars and clubs are where you can hire kayaks, laze on sunbeds or enjoy the beach club.

 ☞ SEE ALSO: Manzanillo Colima – The Ultimate Travel Guide